ajberkley/cl-binary-store/README.md

 Currently this is sbcl specific, but I'd like to fix this up to work on other implementations, but it isn't top of mind.

 This project works, has some test coverage, but is not finished yet.
-I expect it to be polished and released mid-January 2025.
+I expect it to be polished and 1.0 released mid-January 2025.

 > :warning: This is a work in progress, do not rely on it yet!

+## Status

+I have not cut a first release tag even though the system works well currently because I'd like to put in the pluggable version coding schemes first to always keep backwards compatibility with first release

 ## Focus
 - Data that has multiple and circular references within it
   - This dominates serialization time (but you can disable this feature to get crazy speeds)
   - Complex list circularity and references (other than to the head of lists, separately disableable as well)
-- Speed and compactness
+- Speed and compactness of output
 - Extensibility for specialized data and objects
 - Should work out of the box without any effort with an easy programmer / user interface
-- Serialization deserialization on the same architecture (and 64-bit only currently)
+- Stable API and no breaking changes (this is a standard Common Lisp goal)

+## In progress / planned soon
+- [ ] Pluggable versioned coding schemes:
+  - [ ] optimized for highly referential data (tag bits mainly used for references instead of 8 bit tag codes)
+  - [ ] optimized for non-referential data (tag bits used for immediate small numbers, small vectors / lists, for example)
+  - [ ] messagepack (for example)
+- [ ] Support for other Common Lisps aside from sbcl
+  - [ ] At least basic slow support
+  - [ ] Optimized support
+- [ ] Further discoveries from real world use cases (that is, my use case)
+  - [ ] Add restarts to handle missing packages / moved symboles during restore (create-package / rehome / discard)
+  - [ ] Reference-id allocation by use amount
+  - [ ] Build compacted hash tables after the reference counting
+- [ ] Parallel restore?
+I've given up on parallel store phase.
+- [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string)
+- [ ] Always use references for symbols even when *track-references* nil.

 ## General features